 Abstract: Include a structured abstract, not exceeding 250 words, introducing the problem considered, research methods, results and conclusions.
 Use complete sentences, and do not cite references in the abstract.
 For an example of a structured abstract, click here.

 Review Articles provide a systematic, in-depth analysis of the available literature on a specific clinical, educational or public health topic, with an emphasis on evidence-based research.
 They should include discussion of any differences of opinion or unresolved issues, and must be up-to-date with references.
-Reviews are often well suited for journal CME.

 Length: 4000 words (16 manuscript pages), not including abstract, references, tables, figures or boxes.